 Of course, if you are a musician, your highlight will be the only string quartet of Stradivarius instruments in the world.

 Two of the world’s top-rated art museums are in Madrid, the Prado and the Reina Sophia.
 Art fans will make time to see both.
 And while each is free to enter during very specific times, note that taking advantage of this requires patience, a long wait, and a shortened visit.
 The queues for free entry get quite long.

-The Museo Nacional del Prado is filled with brilliant Spanish artwork from the 14th to the 19th centuries from the likes of Velázquez, Goya and El Greco, as well as other famous artwork from Ruebens and so many others.
+The Museo Nacional del Prado is filled with brilliant Spanish artwork from the 14th to the 19th centuries from the likes of Velázquez, Goya and El Greco, as well as other famous artwork from Rubens and so many others.

 We absolutely loved our time here, regretting only that photos were not allowed inside.
 The Prado offers free entry from Mon to Sat 6-8pm and on Sundays and holidays from 5-7pm.
-If you want more time, or hate crowds, reserve a skip-the-line entrance to the Prado here.
+If you want more time or hate crowds, reserve a skip-the-line entrance to the Prado here.

-The Museo Nacional Centro de Arte Reina Sofía (from the 19th century to today) is the other world class art museum in Madrid.
+The Museo Nacional Centro de Arte Reina Sofía (from the 19th century to today) is the other world-class art museum in Madrid.
 It’s equally as impressive, and I could not possibly choose a favourite art museum in Madrid.

-Like the Prado the Reina Sophia offers free entry on Mon and on Wed to Sat from 7-9pm and on Sundays 12:30-2:30 pm.
+Like the Prado, the Reina Sophia offers free entry on Mon and on Wed to Sat from 7-9pm and on Sundays from 12:30-2:30 pm.
 It’s also free on three specific holidays: April 18, May 18, and October 12.
 If none of those free times work, you want more time, or you hate crowds, reserve a skip-the-line entrance to the Reina Sofía here.

 Other significant (or silly) museums